MARK BLOCKER is co-leader of the firm’s global Insurance Disputes practice, and a partner in the Chicago office.

 Mark also has extensive appellate experience, and is a member of the firm’s Appellate Resource group.
 Mark has both represented the parties to numerous appeals but also has represented entities as amicus curiae.

 Mark received his B.A. with honors in American History and Economics from the University of Chicago in 1985 and his Juris Doctor, cum laude, from Harvard Law School in 1988.
-Mark was admitted to the Illinois Bar in 1988.
-He was selected as being among the world’s leading pensions and benefits lawyers in Who’s Who Legal 2016.
-In addition, Mark was recognized in Chambers USA 2015 – 2022 in ERISA Litigation, and has been recognized by Chambers each year since 2009.
-Mark has also been recommended in ERISA Litigation in The Legal 500 US 2012 – 2017.
+He was admitted to the Illinois Bar in 1988.
+Mark was recognized in Chambers USA 2015–2023 in Nationwide ERISA Litigation, and has been recognized by Chambers each year since 2008.
+In 2023, he was named one of the “Top 10 Most Influential ERISA Litigation Lawyers in USA” by Business Today.
+Mark was selected as being among the world’s leading pensions and benefits lawyers in Who’s Who Legal 2016, and has also been recommended in ERISA Litigation in The Legal 500 US 2012–2017.